Saturday & Sunday, August 24 & 25, 2019

 Regenstein Fruit & Vegetable Garden

-Family activities include a tomato toss, “Sorting Supper” game and making an herb mix (to create a delicious pasta sauce at home).
+Family activities include a tomato toss, “Sorting Supper” game, and making an herb mix (to add to grilled heirloom vegetables at home).

-We will be handing out free sage seedlings, as long as supplies last.
+We will be handing out free Sandy lettuce seedlings, while supplies last.

-Visit the kitchen amphitheater at 1:30 and 2:30 p.m. for live chef demonstrations.
+Visit the kitchen amphitheater at 1:30 and 2:30 p.m. for live garden chef demonstrations.